 October 22-24, 2026, Ashland, Oregon

 The 2026 Summit will take place Thursday-Saturday, October 22-24, in Ashland, Oregon and surrounding areas.
-The summit combines fun and high impact in-person networking opportunities with conference programming on the important issues of the day, educational content, trails stewardship work parties, and in-field tours and workshops.
+The summit combines fun and high impact in-person networking opportunities with conference programming on the important issues of the day, educational content (learning credits available!), trails stewardship work parties, and in-field tours and workshops.

 Oregon’s trails, mountain ranges, scenic rivers, valleys, and canyons, high desert, and iconic coast are treasured by Oregonians and visitors alike.
 Access to nature and outdoor recreation is foundational to our health and happiness.
 The outdoors can simultaneously be our refuge to get away from it all and a gathering force to build lifelong, joy-filled connections with each other and with the ecosystems that sustain us.
 Oregon outdoor recreation is foundational to our communities: driving our state’s tourism economy, nurturing a thriving web of local businesses and community partnerships, building understanding of our relationship with the natural world, creating a foundation for a shared sense of identity and belonging.